hmrc/accessibility/docs/common-issues/error-summary.md

 ### Solution

-For each error scenario write clear, concise, error messages and
+Ensure for each error scenario you write [clear and concise error messages](https://design-system.service.gov.uk/components/error-message#be-clear-and-concise).

 ### How to test

-As with all content, testing with real users provides the best results, user feedback and the ability for users to quickly and easily understand and correct mistakes will ensure your error messaging is meaningful to the user.
+As with all content, testing with real users, with a wide range of requirements, provides the best results.
+User feedback and the ability to witness users quickly and easily understand, and correct, mistakes will ensure your error messaging is optimised for all users.